Namibia

 Day 1 Meet in Windhoek.
 Dinner and night at a guesthouse in Windhoek.

-Day 2 Breakfast and set off driving, about 6 to 7 hours, including lunch stop en-route, to camp near Twyfelfontein, world heritage site.
+Day 2 Breakfast and set off driving, about 6 to 7 hours, including a lunch stop en-route, to the first night's camp near Twyfelfontein, world heritage site.
 Meet the horses and time permitting a sunset ride.
 Night in camp.

-Day 3 Breakfast and a morning ride from Aba Huab across the plains.
-In the afternoon visit a cultural village and the Twyfelfontein rock engravings before dinner and night in camp.
+Day 3 Breakfast and a morning ride from Aba Huab across open plains.
+In the afternoon you might visit a cultural village and the Twyfelfontein rock engravings before dinner and night in camp.

 Day 4 Set off riding west across endless plains.
 A picnic lunch then continue over rocky and sandy hills to the new camp, set up ahead of you.